Women in the workforce: The Quiet Revolution

-The fourth phase, known as the "Quiet Revolution", began in the late 1970s and continues on today.
-Beginning in the 1970s women began to flood colleges and grad schools.
-They began to enter profession like medicine, law, dental and business.
+The fourth phase, known as the "Quiet Revolution", began in the late 1970s and continues today.
+Beginning in the 1970s women began to flood colleges and graduate schools.
+They began to enter professions like medicine, law, dental and business.
 More women were going to college and expected to be employed at the age of 35, as opposed to past generations that only worked intermittently due to marriage and childbirth.
 They were able to define themselves prior to a serious relationship.
 Research indicates that from 1965 to 2002, the increase in women's labor force participation more than offset the decline for men.

 The reasons for this big jump in the 1970s has been attributed by some scholars to widespread access to the birth control pill.
 While "the pill" was medically available in the 1960s, numerous laws restricted access to it.
 See, e.g., Griswold v.
 Connecticut, 381 U.S. 479 (1965) (overturning a Connecticut statute barring access to contraceptives) and Eisenstadt v.
 Baird, 405 U.S. 438 (1972) (establishing the right of unmarried people to access contraception).
 By the 1970s, the age of majority had been lowered from 21 to 18 in the United States, largely as a consequence of the Vietnam War; this also affected women's right to effect their own medical decisions.
 Since it had now become socially acceptable to postpone pregnancy even while married, women had the luxury of thinking about other things, like education and work.
-Also, due to electrification women's work around the house became easier leaving them with more time to be able to dedicate to school or work.
+Also, due to electrification, women's work around the house became easier leaving them with more time to be able to dedicate to school or work.
 Due to the multiplier effect, even if some women were not blessed with access to the pill or electrification, many followed by the example of the other women entering the work force for those reasons.
 The Quiet Revolution is called such because it was not a "big bang" revolution; rather, it happened and is continuing to happen gradually.

+21st century

+By the early 21st century, women were more likely than men to experience job burnout.
+In addition, the COVID-19 pandemic that began in early 2020 had a major impact on the work environment.
+The hardest-hit industries were those employing many women, who not only had to work from home but also had to deal with additional caregiving responsibilities due to school closures and other disruptions.
+The Great Resignation of 2021 was the result of many factors, including wage stagnation amid rising cost of living, limited opportunities for career advancement, hostile work environments, lack of benefits, inflexible remote-work policies, and long-lasting job dissatisfaction.

+As difficult as it was for many women (as well as men), the changes in the work environment due to the pandemic may have lasting benefits: more flexibility in work locations and hours, changes in company culture to adapt to women's needs, more movement of women into positions of leadership, and more sharing of household responsibilities with spouses and other partners.